It was the fall of 1979, and families were looking for an alternative to the public school options on the Peninsula.

 Typical of a Silicon Valley start-up, Mid-Pen got its start in the living room of Herman's Palo Alto home, where the first three Mid-Peninsula students took their lesson.
 Herman and Phil quickly realized there was a need for a public school alternative and leased space at the then-closed Cubberley High School in Palo Alto.
 By the end of the 1979-1980 academic year, the school had 40 students and one graduate.

 Because Prop 13 caused many public school districts to abandon their summer school programs, Mid-Pen experienced a very high enrollment for summer school that first summer, which translated into an increased enrollment for the fall.
 The school quickly grew, with graduating classes of between 30 and 40 students.
-Over the next two decades, the school moved to several different sites that it lease from the Palo Alto Unified School District.
+Over the next two decades, the school moved to several different sites that it leased from the Palo Alto Unified School District.
 In 2000, facing the non-renewal of it its lease, the school undertook it first capital campaign, raising $2 million in just a matter of months to purchase and renovate our current home on Willow Road in Menlo Park, moving in on January 31, 2001.

 College Prep, Less Stress